syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-If the specified DetailsViewDataGrid is not available in the SfDataGrid, then it will return a value of -1.
-Otherwise, it will return the details view row index of the `DetailsViewDataGrid`.
+If the specified DetailsViewDataGrid is unavailable in the SfDataGrid, it will return a value of -1.
+Otherwise, it will return the row index of the `DetailsViewDataGrid.`

 ## GetTableSummaryCount(VerticalPosition position)

-In order to obtain the total number of table summary rows in a specific position, e.g., top or bottom, in a SfDataGrid, you can use the `GetTableSummaryCount` method of the `DataGridIndexResolver` class.
+To obtain the total number of table summary rows in a specific position, for example, top or bottom in a SfDataGrid, use the `GetTableSummaryCount` method of the `DataGridIndexResolver` class.
 This method takes a `VerticalPosition` enum value as a parameter and returns the number of table summary rows in the specified position.

-Here is an example of how you can use this method to get the total number of table summary rows in in the SfDataGrid in top position:
+Here is an example of how you can use this method to get the total number of table summary rows in the SfDataGrid in the top position:

 {% tabs %}
 {% highlight C# %}